Knott’s Scary Farm Guide – Ultimate Guide to The Best Halloween Night in The World?

 One of our favorite Add-Ons in the Boo-Fet.
 This is a great all-you-can-eat Buffet, that also allows early park entry, allowing you into the park before the masses so you can enjoy some really short queues…often basically walk-on.
 Read more below

-$135 to $199 per person for Fright Lane Fast Passes
+$145 to $199 per person for Fright Lane Fast Passes

 If for some reason you don’t want to attend the Boofet or just want to be guaranteed zero queueing all night, then the Fright Lane Fast Pass is the way to go.
-If you are wanting to ride every ride, every Show, and every Maze, then you are probably going to want to get the Fright Lane Pass.
+If you want to ride every ride, every Show, and every Maze, then you are probably going to want to get the Fright Lane Pass.
 It’s an expensive option, and again variably depending on the evening, but there are very few sold and it gets you basically walk-on’s all night.
-With queues up to 60+ Minutes..it can really help your night go smoothly.
+With queues of up to 60+ Minutes..it can really help your night go smoothly.

 Tickets do not include Re-Entry so once you leave your night is over.